-I don't have a degree in computer science.
-Lots of us Rubyists don't.
-So for a long time I avoided learning about big-O notation.
+I don't have a degree in computer science, and it's okay if you don't either!
+Lots of us Rubyists don't have formal computer science credentials.
+So for a long time, I avoided learning about big-O notation.
 It looks a little too much like higher math.
-I mean: O(N^2)
+I mean just look at something like: O(N^2)

-- Finding a specific item in a Hash is faster than in an Array
+- Finding a specific item in a Hash is faster than finding an item in a similarly sized Array

 - Avoid nested loops

-- Watch out for accidental DB queries when generating lists in your views
+- Watch out for accidental database queries when generating lists in your views

-These rules are nice, but unless you understand WHY they work, you're going to find yourself making mistakes and having inexplicable performance problems.
+These rules are pretty useful, but unless you understand WHY they work, you're going to find yourself making mistakes and having inexplicable performance problems.
+Big-O notation doesn't have to be scary.
+Once you understand some basic principles, you'll find it to be a straightforward way to thinking about how certain chunks of code scale.

-Performance means one of two things: speed, or ram usage.
-In computer science class you'd refer to these as "time complexity" and "space complexity."
-Big-O notation is used for both, but we're going to focus on speed here, since that seems to be the more common usage.
+When it comes to big-O notation for complexity, performance means one of two things: speed or RAM usage.
+In computer science class, you'd refer to these as "time complexity" and "space complexity."
+Big-O notation relates to both, but we'll focus on speed here since it's the most common concern.

 You would expect that processing an array of 100 items would be slower than an array of 10 items.
 But by how much?
-10x, 100x?
-1000x?
+Ten times as much?
+One hundred times as much?
+What about one thousand times as much?

 It's not a big deal with small datasets, but if your app gets exponentially slower for each row in the database it soon becomes a problem.